 In July 2018, 3M settled a lawsuit with the federal government over its Combat Arms Earplugs, Version 2 (CAEv2), which it had sold to the US military.
 The lawsuit alleged that 3M knowingly supplied them with defective earplugs that may have resulted in the hearing loss and impairment of hundreds of thousands of military personnel.
+Does this mean 3M did certainly did something wrong?
+No. But where there is smoke there is usually fire.

 I do not think this is going to be the last Combat Arms Earplug lawsuit that 3M is going to have to settle.